Shoppers at the Academy Museum Store.

 • Recommended

-It may look unassuming from the outside, but Lundeen’s in downtown Culver City is a hidden gem.
+Though unassuming from the outside, Lundeen’s in downtown Culver City is a hidden gem.
 It’s been beloved by locals since Kathryn Lundeen opened the shop in 2008 after noticing a need for a local gift shop.
 You’ll find jewelry, kids’ toys, L.A.-centric trinkets, glassware, paper goods from Rifle Paper Co., wall decor, greeting cards, candles, diffusers and books.
 I’ve personally bought a first-birthday present here, a congratulatory gift for a new job, and a patterned kettle that brightens up my kitchen.
-And it’s a store where I’d be thrilled to receive literally anything inside as a gift myself.
-For the holidays, they have quirky ornaments for your tree, cute wrapping paper and bags—but they’ll also gift-wrap your finds, so that’s one more thing you can tick off your list.
+For the holidays, they have quirky ornaments for your tree, cute wrapping paper and bags—but they’ll also gift-wrap your finds for free, so that’s one more thing you can tick off your list.

 Advertising